crackheadakira/magic-worldbuilding/Worldbuilding/Magic System/How Magic Works.md

 # Spells
 [[Magicians]] create “illusions”, and these illusions fool reality into actualizing the spell.
-They visualize the spell coming to life through manipulating their mana, but mana can’t override mana that have more than a primitive signature.
+They visualize the spell coming to life through manipulating their mana, but mana can’t override mana that doesn’t contain just a primitive signature.
 For example, a fire mage might visualize mana as a ball on fire that is in motion, and with enough mana inputted reality is distorted actualizing this ball of fire.
 Every reality distortion comes at a cost, meaning mana has to fight against reality, so one can’t just create anything.
 The more it distorts, the more it costs.

 But a spell always costs the same amount if nothing in the casting methodology (i.e. visualization, mana form, movement, etc) has changed.